Pete-Mbugua/Learning-GitHub/Read-Me.md

 When challenging days filled with unexpected responsibilities come your way, Always hold onto your belief in yourself and your vision for your life.
-Continuously steer your life in the right direction, Even during the difficult times.
+Continuously steer your life in the right direction, Even during difficult times.
 It may not always be easy,
 But it is during these challenges that you discover a stronger sense of your own identity.

+Maintain faith in yourself.